vibes-863/Autonomous-Food-Delivery-System/README.md

       - You can now move onto the next section's (**Let's Start Delivering!**) **Initializing** sub-section.
    - Stop for now - If you choose to stop for time being and then continue later then you can do the following:
       -  Stop all running code by entering `Ctrl + c` on all Terminals
-      -  Later when you want to being **Autonomous Navigation**, you can begin by following the steps from the next section (**Let's Start Delivering!**)
+      -  Next, when you want to start **Autonomous Navigation**, you can begin by following the steps from the next section (**Let's Start Delivering!**)

 ## Let's Start Delivering!
 Now that we are done with all the preparation, we can begin delivering soda cans.
-But before, you start there is a little initialization you need to do.
+However before starting, there is a little initialization you need to do.
 ### Initializing
 Follow these steps to get all the software required by the Autonomous Food Delivery System to start:
 1. Place the Delivery bot on the **Initial Position** and then turn it on
 2. Open **6 Terminals** on the **Remote PC**.
-Three of these will be used to start up the hardware on the Delivery bot, and the other three will be used to bein the navigation softwares.
+Three of these will be used to start up the hardware on the Delivery bot, and the other three will be used to begin the navigation softwares.
 3. In **Terminal 1**
    ```
    ssh ubuntu@<ip-address-of-RPi>